Therapeutic Drug Monitoring and Possibilities With DBS

 Therapeutic drug monitoring (TDM) is a clinical practice of measuring the concentration of a specific drug(s) in an individual’s bloodstream at set time intervals.
 The overall goal of TDM is to maintain a constant blood concentration at which a given drug is safe and effective.
-In this blog post, we introduce the practice of TDM and the advantages that dried blood spot testing has to offer as a microsampling method for TDM.
+In this blog post, we introduce the practice of TDM and the possibilities that DBS has to offer as a microsampling method for TDM.

 Guiding clinicians to find the ‘right’ dose and optimise treatment